pingidentity/terraform-provider-pingfederate/docs/resources/administrative_account.md

 - `department` (String) The Department name of account user.
 - `description` (String) Description of the account.
 - `email_address` (String) Email address associated with the account.
 - `password` (String, Sensitive) Password for the Account.
-This field is only applicable during a POST operation.
+This field is only applicable during account creation.
 - `phone_number` (String) Phone number associated with the account.

 ### Read-Only

-- `encrypted_password` (String, Sensitive) Password for the Account.
-This field is only applicable during a POST operation.
+- `encrypted_password` (String, Sensitive) Read-only attribute.
+This field is utilized for updating an existing Administrative Account.
 - `id` (String) The ID of this resource.

 ## Import